yepengliu/TrojText/README.md

 ```

 ## Syntactic paraphrase
-Use the following script to paraphrase the clean dataset to target dataset:
+Use the following script to paraphrase the clean dataset to target syntax :
 ```
 python generate_by_openattack.py
 ```